KOTAGIRI-SAIRAJ/Buy_A_product_modified/Software/buyAProduct/README.md

 # BuyAProduct

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.
+This project was generated with Angular CLI version 1.0.3.
+This is E-market Site, where a user can have a better online experience.

 ## Development server